melloc/pyret-compiler/README.md

 You can invoke the compiler as follows:

-  raco pyret compile.arr path/to/my-prog.arr build/my-prog.ll
+  raco pyret compile.arr my-prog.arr my-prog.ll

 And then build the output LLVM IR using clang.
-You will need to link against
+You will need to link against libgmp and libJudy:
-libgmp:

-  clang -Xlinker /usr/lib64/libgmp.so -o build/my-prog build/my-prog.ll
+  clang -Xlinker /usr/lib/libgmp.so -Xlinker /usr/lib/libJudy.so -o my-prog my-prog.ll